Parameterized Complexity of Diameter: Deletion Distance to Special Graph Classes

 \section{Deletion Distance to Special Graph Classes}

-In this section we investigate parameterizations that measure the distance to special graph classes.
+In this section, we investigate parameterizations that measure the distance to special graph classes.
 The hope is that when \di{} can be solved efficiently in a special graph class~$\Pi$, then \di{} can be solved if the input graph is ``almost'' in~$\Pi$.
-We study the following parameters in this order: \dt{bipartite graphs}, \dt{cographs}, and \param{feedback edge number}.
-The first two parameters measure the vertex deletion distance to some graph class. \param{Feedback edge number} measures the edge deletion distance to trees.
-Note that the lower bound of \mbox{\citet{AWW16}} for the parameter \param{vertex cover number} already implies that there is no~$k^{O(1)}(n+m)^{2-\varepsilon}$-time algorithm for $k$ being one of the first two parameters in our list unless the SETH breaks, since each of these parameters is smaller than \param{vertex cover number} (see \cref{fig:param-hierarchy}).
+We study the following parameters in this order: \param{odd cycle transversal} (which is the same as \dt{bipartite graphs}), \dt{cographs}, and \param{feedback edge number}.
+The first two parameters measure the vertex deletion distance to bipartite graphs and cographs, respectively. \param{Feedback edge number} measures the edge deletion distance to trees.
+Note that the lower bound of \mbox{\citet{AWW16}} for the parameter \param{vertex cover number} (i.\,e.\ vertex deletion to edgeless graphs) already implies that there is no~$2^{o(k)}(n+m)^{2-\varepsilon}$-time algorithm for~$k$ being one of the first two parameters in our list unless the SETH breaks, since each of these parameters is smaller than the \param{vertex cover number} (see \cref{fig:param-hierarchy}).